Mariners continue to load up on high-school players in MLB draft

 - B/T: Switch/switch

 A closer look: The best player coming out of Puerto Rico in this draft class, he transferred to Central Pointe to play baseball this spring.
-He’s also one of the youngest players in this calls and won’t turn 18 until August.
-He’s a switch-hitter with plus athleticism and defense that is a gap-to-gap hitter.
+He’s also one of the youngest players in this draft and won’t turn 18 until August.
+He’s a switch-hitter with plus-athleticism and defense that is a gap-to-gap hitter.
 How athletic is Arroyo?
-He ran the 60-yard spring at 6.53 seconds – one of the fastest recorded in the draft.
+He ran the 60-yard sprint at 6.53 seconds – one of the fastest recorded in the draft.
 He has been clocked at 96 mph throwing to first base from shortstop.
-But since he can throw with either arm, he actually pitched left-handed in games.
+But because he can throw with either arm, he actually pitched left-handed in games.

 Michael Morales, RHP, East Pennsboro HS, Enola, PA